haxsaw/actuator/Tutorial.md

 ### <a name="refselect">Reference selection expressions</a>

 In the above sections on the MultiTask and ConfigClassTask, the notion of referencce selection expressions was introduced.
 This section will go into these expressions in more detail an explain how they can be used to select references.
-Although their primary use is to select namespace model component references, these expressions can be used with any model to select a set of references for a variety of purposes.
+Although their primary use is to select namespace model role references, these expressions can be used with any model to select a set of references for a variety of purposes.

 As mentioned above, a reference selection expression is initiated by accessing the 'q' attribute on a model class.
 After the 'q', attributes of the model and its objects can be performed just as if you were doing so in the model class itself.
 However, instead of generating a single model reference, such accesses further define an expression that will yield a list of references into the model.